GenesisFan64/Marsiano-MARS/README.md

 - Music can be composed in any tracker that supports ImpulseTracker (.IT), then imported with a simple python3 script

 Notes/Issues:
-- SOFT reset (Pressing RESET on Genesis) might freeze the SH2 side and get stuck on a infinite loop until the user turns off the system.
+- SOFT reset currently unstable.
 - PWM RV-backup: If Genesis' DMA takes too long to process (in the DMA BLAST list) it might break the PWM playback
 - 256-color background: the X/Y postion gets corrupt on soft-reset